juju/docs/src/en/clouds-k8s.md

 application is exposed externally using a Kubernetes Ingress Resource in conjunction with the configured ingress controller (default: nginx).

+## Storage theory and practical guides

+Page [Persistent storage and Kubernetes][charms-storage-k8s] explains how Juju works with Kubernetes storage.

+The following practical guides are available:

+ - The `conjure-up` installer can be used to install Kubernetes.
+See the following resources for guidance:
+     - The Ubuntu tutorial:
+       [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up]
+     - The upstream getting started guide:
+       [Spell Walkthrough][upstream-conjure-up-guide]
+ - Tutorial [Setting up static Kubernetes storage][tutorial-k8s-static-pv] shows how to set up statically provisioned persistent volumes with Juju by way of the 'kubernetes-core' charm.
+ - Tutorial [Using Juju with MicroK8s][tutorial-microk8s] provides steps for getting started with Juju and MicroK8s.
+ - Tutorial [Using the aws-integrator charm][tutorial-k8s-aws] demonstrates deploying Kubernetes with Juju on AWS with an integrator charm.

 <!-- LINKS -->